Is private dental insurance worthwhile for people with statutory health insurance?

 Katrin Straub

-A high dental bill can quickly become a financial burden, as the statutory health insurance often covers only a fraction of the costs.
-A private dental insurance for those with statutory insurance can help here.
-Discover how you can save thousands of euros and receive the best possible treatment.
+A high dental bill can quickly become a financial burden, as statutory health insurance often covers only a fraction of the costs.
+Private dental insurance for people with statutory insurance can help here.
+Find out how you can save thousands of euros and receive the best possible treatment.

 The topic in brief and concise terms